‘General Hospital’ Spoilers: Nelle Saves Avery, Sonny Kisses A Stranger, Alex Pretends To Be Anna

 General Hospital spoilers reveal that Nelle will save Avery, which makes Michael happy.
-Sonny kisses a stranger and Alex pretends to be Anna, tricking Valentin.
+Sonny kisses a stranger, and Alex pretends to be Anna, tricking Valentin.

 Thursday’s episode of #GH is a once-in-a-lifetime opportunity to be a part of television history.
 Don’t miss it. #FarewellTracy #GH #GeneralHospital